Bill Green Arena - Marion Giants

 The Bill Green Arena is home to the Marion High School basketball program and has been home to a winning pedigree since it opened its doors in 1970.
-The 7,560 seat gymnasium is the 5th largest high school venue of its kind in the world and features wonderful tributes to past championship teams, hall of famers, and all-time great players.
+The 7,560-seat gymnasium is the 5th largest high school venue of its kind in the world and features wonderful tributes to past championship teams, hall of fame, and all-time great players.

 There are a couple of stands located in the gymnasium offering the usual array of food items from hot dogs, nachos, and burgers.
 The prices are on par with other gyms across the state; offerings cost between $1 to $2.50.
 The highlight might be the walking tacos and the offerings should satisfy a light hunger for fans watching the game.
 Pepsi products are priced at $2 a bottle.

 The arena is well-suited for hosting a variety of events, including basketball state tournament games, volleyball tournaments, and games, and various school and community events including Marion High School graduation ceremonies.
 There is a ton of history throughout the gym from the basketball team's glorious past.

 The gym walls feature retired numbers of 9 former players, including current NBA player Zach Randolph.
 There are also team portraits of all state championship teams, former players and coaches in the Indiana High School Hall of Fame, and the school wall of fame.
 State championship and finalist banners hang at both ends of the court.